The Classes PPA-$k$: Existence from Arguments Modulo $k$

 \subsection{Formal definitions}

-A directed graph on the vertex set $\{0,1\}^n$ is represented by Boolean circuits $S,P : \{0,1\}^n \to (\{0,1\}^n)^k$ that output the successor and predecessor list (respectively) of a given vertex.
-As usual, it is enough to consider the case where in- and out-degree of any vertex is at most $k$, since the general case reduces to this (analogously to \cref{rem:degin0k}).
-Note that even though we take the output of the circuits to be in $(\{0,1\}^n)^k$, we can also have $< k$ successors/predecessors, e.g.\ by filling out the list $S(v)$ with copies of the string $v$ until it reaches length $nk$.
+\paragraph*{Imbalance.} A directed graph on the vertex set $\{0,1\}^n$ is represented by Boolean circuits $S,P : \{0,1\}^n \to \set_{\leq k}(\{0,1\}^n)$ that output the successor and predecessor set of a given vertex, respectively.
+As before, it is enough to consider the case where the in- and out-degree of any vertex is at most $k$, since the general case reduces to this (analogously to \cref{rem:degin0k}).
+We syntactically enforce that $x \notin S(x) \cup P(x)$ and we interpret $S(x)$ (respectively, $P(x)$) as the set of potential successors (respectively, predecessors) of $x$.
+There is a directed edge from $x$ to $y$ if $y \in S(x)$ and $x \in P(y)$.
 The following problem was defined by Je{\v r}{\'a}bek~\cite{jerabekstackexchange}, but only for prime $k$ and without the $\ell$-parameter version.